 The Horicon Marsh Education & Visitor Center is located on the south side of Horicon Marsh on Hwy 28 between Horicon and Mayville, WI.
-We’re open daily!
-Our hours are weekdays 9:00 am to 5:00 pm, weekends 10:00 am to 5:00pm year-round (closed on major holidays.)
+Please check our home-page for hours and Covid-19 updates.

 Looking for a variety of recreational opportunities for all seasons, Horicon Marsh is your destination.